 The absence of a front-light, for some users, might be an issue.
 If that is the case then the Paperwhite would be the better option.
 Personally, I find the absence of a front-light a non-issue, as zero light emission is the reason I choose to primarily read on E-Ink screens.
 What I like in the entry Kindle is the superior text scaling, compared to the higher-resolution Kindle models.
 The higher dpi of the Paperwhite means more text appears on the screen for each font scale but, this might be due to the higher resolution too, the incremental difference between each scale is too high.
 In comparison, the entry Kindle’s size increase is more balanced – level three is a balanced medium setting that works well (see picture below for font scaling comparison between the Kindle and Kindle Paperwhite).
 It would be a good idea if Amazon gave the user more control to choose a suitable font size.

-Finally, another positive, is the device’s light-weight compared to the Paperwhite; the device’s light-weight (161 grams) makes it ideal for one-handed reading.
+Finally, another positive is the device’s lightweight in comparison to the Paperwhite.
+The device’s weight (161 grams) makes it ideal for one-handed reading.

 |Font size at level three - the entry Kindle is the white e-reader (please click on image to enlarge)|